How to Grill Chicken Breast

 The best way is to bake at a high temperature.
 If you bake for a while at 30 minutes at, say, 350 degrees, you will get dry meat.

-However, if you bake at 450 degrees for 20 minutes, you will get a juicy baked chicken breast.
+However, if you bake at 450 degrees for 20 minutes, you will get an incredibly juicy baked chicken breast.
 Just preheat your oven to 450 degrees Fahrenheit and get started!

 How long do you cook chicken pieces in the oven?